-Sort loss is designed to compare the predicted outputs with the true labels sorted typically in an arrival time order or another relevant metric.
-The key distinction \model~makes from previous end-to-end diarization systems such as EEND-SA~\cite{fujita2019eendsa}, EEND-EDA~\cite{horiguchi2022eend_eda} lies in the organization of class presence $\mathbf{\hat{Y}}$.
+\paragraph{Sort Loss} Sort Loss is designed to compare predicted outputs with true labels, typically sorted by arrival time order or another relevant metric.
+The key distinction \model~introduces compared to the previous end-to-end diarization systems such as EEND-SA~\cite{fujita2019end}, EEND-EDA~\cite{horiguchi2022eend_eda} lies in the organization of class presence matrix $\mathbf{\hat{Y}}$.
 Let $\Psi$ be a function that measures the arrival time of the first speaker segment for the corresponding speaker bin,

-where $t^{0}_{k}$ is the frame index of the first speaker segment for the $k$-th speaker. \model~is expected to generate $\mathbf{\hat{y}}_{k}$ values for each speaker index $k$, where the following condition holds:
+where $t^{0}_{k}$ is the frame index of the first speaker segment for the $k$-th speaker. \model~is expected to generate values $\mathbf{\hat{y}}_{k}$ for each speaker index $k$, where the following condition holds:

-which indicates that the model function $f_{\Theta}$ learns to generate the class presence output $\mathbf{\hat{Y}}$ with row indices sorted in ATO.